-When the Foster's learned that they were being sent back to Vermont they once again set about looking for a second bitch.
+When the Fosters learned that they were being sent back to Vermont they once again set about looking for a second bitch.
 Through Kitty Drury they were fortunate enough to obtain the two year old Dryad's Anthony's Penelope.
-A daughter of Dryad's Naval Price and Dryad's Candy Dutchess.
+A daughter of Dryad's Naval Prince and Dryad's Candy Dutchess.
 Penny was undoubtedly one of the greatest Newfoundland bitches.
 A beautiful show dog with that special “look-at-me” quality.
 She was to prove equally fine as a brood bitch.
-Exceptionally dominant both in soundness and type, her-descendants possess that unmistakable "Penny" look.
+Exceptionally dominant both in soundness and type, her descendants possess that unmistakable "Penny" look.

 Ch.
 Halirock's Come By Chance & her mother Ch.
 Dryad's Anthony Penelope

 The C litter, a breeding between Penny and Beau was to produce an exceptional group of bitches, Joan & Roger's Ch.
 Halirock's Come By Chance and her champion sisters Chatty Cathy, Christmas Candy and Cricket.

 In all Penny was to produce 7 American and 3 Canadian champions, many of them OFA certified.